 Do you have room for a new tree?
 Part of being a Smart Ash is planting new trees before losing established ones to the EAB.
-Denver Parks and Recreation and the Denver Digs Trees program of The Park People are teaming up to get new trees planted.
-If you have room in the public right-of-way next to your property, you may be eligible to have a free tree planted for you.
+In fact, Denver Parks and Recreation wants to help you plant a tree.
+If you have room in the public right-of-way next to your property, you may even be eligible to have a free tree planted for you!